How to Make Pear Sauce (Sugar-Free)

 6. Stir often to prevent pears from scorching on the bottom of the pan.

 The pears should quickly start making their own juice.
-But if not, reducing the heat and stirring often is usually a better option than adding more liquid so as to not dilute the pear flavor.
+If your pears are drier than usual, reducing the heat and stirring often is usually a better option than adding more liquid so as to not dilute the pear flavor.

 7. Bring pears to boil.